 Egyptian ambassador meets foreign minister, discusses bilateral ties

-They underscored the importance of more engagements between Bangladesh and Egypt to take the relationship to a new height during the meeting
+The ambassador congratulated Hasan Mahmud for assuming the office of the foreign minister of Bangladesh

-Ambassador of Egypt Omar Mohie Eldin Ahmed Fahmy had a bilateral meeting with Foreign Minister Hasan Mahmud this noon (22 February).
+Ambassador of Egypt Omar Mohie Eldin Ahmed Fahmy had a bilateral meeting with Foreign Minister Hasan Mahmud on Thursday (22 February).

 The ambassador congratulated Hasan Mahmud for assuming the office of the foreign minister of Bangladesh.